 The hardest part of getting through the holidays is also the healthiest: allowing your grief to well up inside your heart and spill over into your body, mind, and soul.
 It’s important to feel and express your pain.
 It’s also scary, because you feel like you’re losing control of yourself and maybe even going crazy…but that’s part of the healing process.

-Getting Through the Holidays When You’re Grieving
+5 Tips for Getting Through the Holidays When You’re Grieving

 A parable in Frank Ostaseski’s book The Five Invitations: Discovering What Death Can Teach Us About Living Fully shows us what to do when the world comes crashing down.

 A burly middle-aged man had a job installing telephone poles.
 “They’re hard and heavy, standing up to forty feet high,” he said.
 “There’s a critical moment after you place a pole in the ground; it’s unstable and might topple over.
 If it hits you, it could break your back.”